 The third hike we tried was called Pothole Point.
 Again, this hike is .6 miles, but there isn’t a whole lot to see.
 The sign describes hundreds of shining pothole puddles teeming with life.
 The reality is a bunch of dry potholes.
 There are a few nice views of the Needles from a distance, and the hike across the slickrock is flat and easy for kids, but you won’t see much more than a few lizards.

 The fourth hike at Needles is the longest for families (there are some serious trails up to 25 milers) at 2.4 miles.
-It is called Slickrock Trail.
-This trail follows the rim of the canyon and is an out-and-back trail.
+This trail is called Slickrock Trail and it follows the rim of the canyon.
+It is an out-and-back trail.
 There are 4 viewpoints along the way, at which you can overlook several small canyons.

-The brochure says bighorn sheep are “often” seen here, but we didn’t see any, and the back of the brochure asks you to report all bighorn sheep sightings to the ranger.
+The brochure says bighorn sheep are “often” seen on this trail.
+We did not spot any, but if you do make sure to report them to a ranger.
 This hike is easy and flat, and the views are very nice.
 Be sure to pack plenty of water, as there is no shade and it is very hot.